New Orleans Saints bounty scandal: Players

 Vilma's suspension took effect immediately, while the other three players are allowed to attend training camp.
 In announcing the suspensions, Goodell said that while a large number of players took part in the program, he chose to suspend those players who "were in leadership positions at the Saints; contributed a particularly large sum of money toward the program; specifically contributed to a bounty on an opposing player; demonstrated a clear intent to participate in a program that potentially injured opposing players; sought rewards for doing so; and/or obstructed the 2010 investigation."
 The NFL determined that Vilma and Smith helped Williams start the bounty program.
-Hargrove lied to league officials during the 2010 investigation, but later signed a letter to the NFL admitting that he was an active participant in the scheme.
-He also told at least one other player that the Saints had put a bounty on Favre in the 2009 NFC title game.
-Fujita, who left the team for the Browns immediately after the Saints won Super Bowl XLIV, pledged "a significant amount of money" into the bounty program.
+The NFL determined that Hargrove lied to league officials during the 2010 investigation and that he told at least one other player, including Vikings defensive lineman Jimmy Kennedy, that the Saints had put a bounty on Favre in the 2009 NFC title game.
+However, both Hargrove and Kennedy denied that any such conversation took place, and it was later determined that it was "unclear exactly what NFL investigators asked Hargrove" during the 2010 investigation.
+The NFL initially claimed that Fujita, who left the team for the Cleveland Browns immediately after the Saints won Super Bowl XLIV, pledged "a significant amount of money" into the bounty program, but later determined that Fujita in fact had not pledged any money into the alleged bounty program.

 Earlier, Goodell had indicated that he was going to come down hard on the players involved, telling Eisen that they "enthusiastically embraced" the scheme.
 "They are on the field, so I don't think they are absolved from any responsibility because of that," he said.